View preferences

 Image export-view-settings-dialog

-Figure 4.7: View settings for available views are listed in the View tab of Preferences.
-Settings for multiple views can be exported by selecting the relevant views and then clicking on the Export... button.
-All custom views are listed.
-Any not to be exported can be delselected before exporting.
+Figure 4.5: Data types for which custom view settings have been defined are listed in the View tab.
+Settings for multiple views can be exported by selecting them in the list and clicking on the Export... button.
+Any custom views that should not be included can be delselected before exporting.

-When importing view settings, select a .vsf file and click on the Import... button below the list of view settings.
-Choose whether to merge into the existing styles, i.e. the existing saved view settings, or whether to overwrite existing settings (figure 4.8).
-Note: If you choose to overwrite existing settings, all earlier saved view settings are deleted.
+To import view settings, select a .vsf file and click on the Import... button.
+Specify whether the new settings should be merged with the existing settings or whether they should overwrite the existing settings (figure 4.6).
+Note: If you choose to overwrite existing settings, all existing custom view settings are deleted.

 Image importsettings

-Note: The Export and Import buttons referred to here are the ones directly under the list of view settings.
-The buttons at the bottom of the Preferences dialog are for exporting all preferences, as described in Export/import of preferences.
+Note: The Export and Import buttons directly under the list of view settings are for exporting and importing just view settings.
+The buttons at the bottom of the Preferences dialog are for exporting all preferences (see Export/import of preferences).

 6. Molecule Project 3D Editor gives you the option to turn off the modern OpenGL rendering for Molecule Projects (see Troubleshooting 3D graphics errors).